 Bombardier secures up to $1 bln in credit, points to improved cash usage

-July 22 (Reuters) - Bombardier Inc BBDb.TO said on Wednesday it had secured a loan of up to $1 billion and its second-quarter cash usage was about $500 million better than previously expected, as it looks to strengthen its cash position to weather the COVID-19 pandemic.
+July 22 (Reuters) - Bombardier Inc BBDb.TO said on Wednesday it secured a loan of up to $1 billion and its second-quarter cash usage was expected to be about $500 million less than estimates, signaling that it would have enough liquidity to weather the COVID-19 pandemic.

+The Canadian jet maker has already pulled its 2020 forecast and announced job cuts as the health crisis pummels demand for its high-margin private jets.

 ((SanjanaSitara.Shivdas@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 80 6749 1642; Twitter: @SanjanaShivdas;))